microsoft/documentdb/README.md

 - Please refer to page for contributing to our [Roadmap list](https://github.com/orgs/microsoft/projects/1407/views/1).
 - [FerretDB](https://github.com/FerretDB/FerretDB) integration allows using DocumentDB as backend engine.

-Contributors and users can join the [Discord Server](https://aka.ms/documentdb_discord) for quick collaboration.
+Contributors and users can join the [DocumentDB Discord channel in the Microsoft OSS server](https://aka.ms/documentdb_discord) for quick collaboration.

 ### FAQs